ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-how-users-permissions.md

 This article describes how administrators create users and define who can sign in to [!INCLUDE[prod_short](includes/prod_short.md)], and which permissions are given to different user types according to the licenses.

 When you create users in [!INCLUDE[prod_short](includes/prod_short.md)] you can assign specific permissions to them through permission sets and organize users in user groups.
 User groups make it easier to manage permissions for multiple users at the same time.
-For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).
+Další informace o oprávněních naleznete v tématu [Přiřazení práv uživatelům a uživatelským skupinám](ui-define-granular-permissions.md).

 For more information about the different types of licenses and how licensing works in [!INCLUDE[prod_short](includes/prod_short.md)], [download the Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544).